 What Is Dexedrine Used For?

 If you are prescribed Dexedrine, your doctor will advise you to strictly adhere to the prescribed dosage.
 Taking higher levels than what you are prescribed results in intense side effects and can easily become habit-forming.
-Those who are prescribed Dexedrine for a long-term period experience an increased likelihood for misuse and eventual abuse.
+Those who are prescribed the drug for a long-term period experience an increased likelihood for misuse and eventual abuse and addiction.

 Is Dexedrine Safe?